 Your liability for payroll tax is state-specific, however you will generally be liable for payroll tax if your “taxable wages” exceed the threshold applicable to the state or territory you are deemed to be paying wages in.
 “Taxable wages” include a variety of different types of payroll expenses, including salaries, wages and superannuation.
-The following payroll tax rates and thresholds are applicable in the various states for the financial year commencing 1 July 2013:

 You are required to register for GST if you: